pkorobeinikov/seeder/README.md

 # seeder

-The only tool for seeding databases.
+The only tool for seeding storages (including databases as well).

 ## Similar projects